Overview

 This article explains how to locate your DreamHost email DNS records.

 Domains use several different types of DNS records.
-This article is specifically about email DNS records.
+This article is specifically about email DNS records that appear after you have added an email address to your panel.

 Confirming where your email DNS records are managed

-Your email DNS records are managed at the company where your domain's nameservers are pointed.
-The following article explains how to view where your domain's nameservers are pointed.
+Your email DNS records are managed at the company where your domain's nameservers are pointing.

 ---|---|